-You are required to develop a written Return to Work Program for the injured worker as soon as practicable when the medical practitioner:
+You are required to develop a written Return to Work Program for your injured worker as soon as practicable when their treating doctor:

-- advises you in writing that a Return to Work Program should be established for the worker
+- advises you in writing that a Return to Work Program should be established for your worker

-- signs a Certificate of Capacity indicating that the worker has partial capacity to return to work
+- signs a Certificate of Capacity indicating that your worker has partial capacity to return to work

-- your business name and the name of the injured worker
+- your business name and the name of your injured worker

 - a description of the goal of the program

-- the actions to be taken to enable the worker to return to work and who is to take them
+- the actions to be taken to enable your worker to return to work and who is to take them

-- a statement as to whether the worker agrees to the content of the program.
+- a statement as to whether your worker agrees to the content of the program.